Systemic Discrimination in De-Risking

 Data Gaps and the Need for Transparency

-One of the biggest obstacles to reform is the lack of basic data.
+One of the biggest obstacles to reform is the lack of basic data

-• No public reporting exists on how many accounts are closed each year for “compliance risk.”
+For example, no public reporting exists on how many accounts are closed each year for “compliance risk.”

-• No demographic breakdowns are published by regulators like the FCAC or OSFI.
+For example, no demographic breakdowns are published by regulators like the FCAC or OSFI.

 Without data, there’s no accountability.
 Charities can’t correct false assumptions, negotiate safeguards, or even defend their record — because they’re not told what triggered the closure.

-In 2022, the National Council of Canadian Muslims (NCCM) published “The Untold Story of De-Banking”, exposing how Muslim charities were losing banking access with no due process.
+Example: In 2022, the National Council of Canadian Muslims (NCCM) published The Untold Story of De-Banking, exposing how Muslim-led and humanitarian charities were losing banking access with no due process.
 Much of the evidence came from leaked letters — not from official oversight.

 What’s needed